spectraphilic/wasp_sketches/journal/Waspmote_Journal.md

 ## The hill that wants to be a mountain (6717123.73, 417284.06)

+### 2018-08-15
+Simon visited, upgraded the xbee firmware to 8073, and upgraded the waspmote code to the latest commit.
+Data since last visit where recorded on the SD card.

+### 2018-07-21
+John H. visited and upgraded the code.

 ### 2018-03-07

 Same set up, but swap the waspmote as it was not running (waspmote was working fine once back at the station though).